sskhon-2014/ExampleWorks/README.md

+# ExampleWorks
+I have added here some of my more recent work in data science.
+Please take some time to view my code and feel free to contact me if you have questions!

+phone: (661)-993-5344
+email: sskhon2014@berkeley.edu

 # Data_Processor.ipynb
 A project for [ResultCare](https://www.resultcare.com/) in which I clean and anaylze a lot of PubMed articles.
 The input is an HTML file with matched abstracts from a Perl script and output is an excel sheet with the correct categorization of data values.